 - Click Create filter.

 Filtering is really powerful and there are tons of options you can leverage to re-route and group your email in different ways.
-Check out step #7 for different labeling and categorization rules.
+Check out step #7 for different labelling and categorization rules.

 4. Delegate to Others